Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M11L04_Set_up_Exchange.md

 15. Click **Save**.

-16. Go to the navigation breadcrumbs and click **Settings**.
+16. Go to the navigation menu and click **Settings**.
 DO NOT navigate away from this page.

 ### Task 2 – Setup Mailbox